-- 16. This methodology statement has been produced to meet the requirements of Special Condition C15 of the Licence.
-This condition requires the preparation of a statement setting out the methodology by which National Grid will determine whether to propose making incremental entry capacity available for sale to Users of the NTS.
-National Grid believes the content is consistent with its duties under the Gas Act and the Licence. - 17.
-For the purpose of this document, incremental entry capacity means capacity in excess of the level of obligated entry capacity determined in accordance with Special Condition C8D of the Licence.
-The methodology will be applied only for periods when National Grid NTS is able to physically respond to any signal that requires additional investment, consistent with any obligation or incentive arrangement it may have under the Licence in respect of the lead times associated with investment in the NTS (see also the section on investment lead times below). - 18.
-Consistent with the Licence and the Uniform Network Code, NTS Entry Capacity is a firm commercial right that may be offered on a daily basis or multiples thereof: it does not reflect a commitment or obligation upon National Grid to undertake any investment on its network.
+- 20. 16.
+This methodology statement has been produced to meet the requirements of Special Condition C15 of the Licence.
+This condition requires the preparation of a statement setting out the methodology by which National Grid will determine whether to propose makingmake incremental entry capacity available for salerelease to Users of the NTS.
+National Grid believes the content is consistent with its duties under the Gas Act and the Licence. - 21.
+17. For the purpose of this document, incremental entry capacity means capacity in excess of the prevailing level of obligated entry capacity and consists of incremental obligated entry capacity and non-obligated entry capacity as determined in accordance with Special Condition C8D of the Licence.
+The methodology will be applied only for periods when National Grid NTS is able to physically respond to any signal that requires additional investment, consistent with any obligation or incentive arrangement it may have under the Licence in respect of the lead times associated with investment in the NTS (see also the section on investment lead times below). - Where National Grid believes, pursuant to the application of this methodology (except where paragraph 17 applies), that there is, or will be, demand for additional firm entry capacity, National Grid will make a proposal to the Authority to release that capacity as incremental obligated entry capacity detailing the volumes to be treated as: - Non-incremental obligated entry capacity where the demand for additional capacity can be satisfied in whole or in part through entry capacity substitution (in accordance with Licence obligations); and/or